kgxsz/devops-101/part-four/README.md

 Now press `Finish` and you'll see the beginnings of you pipeline.
 But we're not quite done.
 On the left you'll seen a pipeline structure with `test` as a sub label under `dummyApplication`, click on the `test` - this should bring up the `Stage Settings` panel.
 Select `Clean Working Directory` and press `Save`.

-Let's explore how Go organises the structure of a pipeline.
+Let's explore how Go organises the structure of a pipeline:

 |Component| Description|
 |:--|:--|